elecConnectâ„¢ Adaptor

 Frequently Asked Questions

-ElecConnect™ is our new and improved 7-pin flat to 7-pin flat plug & play adaptor, designed for seamless and reliable towing when paired with the Elecbrakes EB2 brake controller.
-It replaces the older style Plug & Play 7-7 adaptor and delivers a more durable, rugged solution.
-Built to withstand harsh Aussie conditions, ElecConnect™ is dust, water, and shock-proof—making it a tough, easy-to-install upgrade for your towing setup.
+ElecConnectâ„¢ is our new and improved flat plug & play adaptor, compatible with 7-7, 7-12, and 12-12 flat pin connections.
+Designed for seamless and reliable towing when paired with the Elecbrakes EB2 brake controller, these replace the older style adaptors and delivers a more streamlined and durable solution.

 You must choose the appropriate Elecbrakes Adaptor based on your Tow vehicles’ trailer wiring socket and Trailer plug.
 The differences are in the shape and pin count.